sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-search/index.md

 ### Search type

-Saunatime is a location-based marketplace, so we want the customers to start their journey by searching by location.
+Biketribe is a location-based marketplace, so we want the customers to start their journey by searching by location.

 **Keep "Location search"**